 Temporary Business Energy Support Scheme (TBESS)

-The Temporary Crisis Framework (TCF) has implications for qualifying businesses considered to be single undertakings or part of a single undertaking.
+The Temporary Crisis and Transition Framework (TCTF) has implications for qualifying businesses considered to be single undertakings, or part of a single undertaking.
 These implications relate to:

-- the amount of support that may be claimed under the TBESS
+- the amount of support that may be claimed under the Temporary Business Energy Support Scheme (TBESS)

 - the information that must be reported to Revenue